Doctor of Occupational Therapy Entry-Level (CUW)

 Admission Requirements

-Students interested in the entry-level Occupational Therapy Doctorate (OTDe) must first apply to the Master of Occupational Therapy (MOT) Program.
-Admissions requirements can be found in the MOT listing in the catalog or on the MOT website at www.cuw.edu/mot
+Students interested in the entry-level Occupational Therapy Doctorate (OTD) must first apply to the Master of Occupational Therapy (MOT) Program.

-At the end of second semester of the MOT program, interested students may apply for the OTDe program, through an internal process, if they meet the following requirements:
+During the second semester of the MOT program, interested students may apply for the OTD program, through an internal process, if they meet the following requirements:

 • Cumulative OT GPA of 3.0 or better